Television addiction

 Television addiction is a proposed addiction model associated with maladaptive or compulsive behavior associated with watching television programming.

 Analysis

 The most recent medical review on this model concluded that pathological television watching behavior may constitute a true behavioral addiction, but indicated that much more research on this topic is needed to demonstrate this.
 The compulsion can be extremely difficult to control in many cases.
 The television addiction model has parallels to other forms of behavioral addiction, such as addiction to drugs or gambling, which are also forms of compulsive behavior.

 Recognition

 Television addiction is not a diagnosable condition of DSM-IV.

-Similarities with DSM-V for substance use disorder.